Molly and Mack

 Molly and Mack is a British children's television series that began airing on CBeebies in 2018.
-It ran for five seasons.

-The show airs on ABC Kids in Australia.
+It also airs on ABC Kids in Australia.

 Premise

 The show centres around an 11-year-old girl named Molly (played by Mimi Robertson) who spends the summer helping her 19-year-old brother Mack (played by Joshua Haynes) at a toy stall in The Big Hub, a community hall in the fictional Scottish town of Bridgetown.

 The Big Hub, managed by Moira (played by Maureen Carr), is where a variety of stallholders hold an array of permanent market stalls including a gift stall run by Alice (played by Katrina Bryan), a fruit and vegetable stall run by resident handyman Bob (played by Steven McNicoll) and a café stall run by Mrs Juniper (played by Alison Peebles).

 The kids club at The Big Hub is managed by Molly and Mack's widower father James (played by James Mackenzie).
 James is regularly seen supervising a number of children including Molly's friends, Suki (played by Miko Hanley), Magnus (played by Ethan Rowley) and Ruby (played by Freya Reid).

 Mack's girlfriend Daisy (played by Danielle Jam) works at a nearby veterinary surgery.